5 ways to add surround sound speakers

 1. Use flat wire for your rear speakers

 To learn more, read our article about cable management.

-Wireless surround sound systems are simple to set up and offer a lot of flexibility.
-Choices range from compact front-speaker systems to full 7.1 home theater.
+Wireless surround sound systems are simple to set up, and offer a lot of flexibility.
+They're an ideal choice when running speaker wire across your room isn't feasible.

 Do you already have surround speakers and a subwoofer?
 Use a wireless transmitter to avoid long cable and wire runs across the room.

 MartinLogan's SW2-TRD subwoofer adapter kit lets you add wireless connectivity to your powered sub.

 Want your wires totally hidden?
 Run in-wall speaker cable through your walls or ceiling for a stealthy installation.
 Wall plates help make wire connections neat and clean if you’re using externally-mounted speakers.

 If you’re using recessed speakers, the wire is completely hidden away.
 See our comprehensive in-wall wiring guide for more info.

 Use in-wall rated wiring for a clean, stealthy installation.

 Conceal visible wires